rtbo/squiz-box/ReadMe.md

 to a header and a trailer attached to the compressed data that gives information about decompression parameters and integrity checking.
-A raw format refers to data compressed without such header and trailer and can be used inside an externally defined format (e.g. game networking protocol).
+A raw format refers to data compressed without such header and trailer and can be used inside an externally defined format (e.g. zip, 7z, ...).

 | Algorithms | Squiz structs | Available formats |
 |-----|----|----|